 Getting taken to the hospital with your arm or leg broken in two places ‘cos your ‘loving’ father used a baseball bat on you.
 Whilst being told: “It’s not your dad’s fault, you know how he is when he drinks.”

-It’s spitting out your broken teeth and, on the way to the hospital, yet again, being instructed, “Tell them you fell, tell them you banged your face on the kerb, you don’t want to get your dad in trouble, do you.
-It was an accident, he didn’t mean to punch you in the face that hard.
+It’s spitting out your broken teeth and, on the way to the hospital (yet again), being instructed, “Tell them you fell, that you banged your face on the kerb.
+You don’t want to get your dad in trouble, do you?
+It was an accident, he didn’t mean to hit you in the face that hard.
 You understand.”

 The little girl taking an overdose ‘cos…

-It’s real and implied threats.
-The promise of extreme violence for the least disobedience.
+It’s real and implied threats, the underlying promise of extreme violence for the least disobedience.

-No, it’s when it goes further, when the abuse is systematic, calculated, physically and mentally damaging – and no-one wants to get involved because you ‘don’t cross Big Tom’, ‘you don’t get on the wrong side of Mary’.
-Not the schools, not the police, certainly not social services, not the hospitals… The caring doctor who’s not blind, who sees the medical record, who knows the difference between a fall and something more violent, “Tell me what really happened.
+No, it’s when it goes further, When the abuse is systematic, calculated, physically and mentally damaging.
+A problem made worse because no-one wants to get involved, because you “don’t cross Big Tom”, “you don’t get on the wrong side of Mary”.
+Not the schools, not the police, certainly not social services, nor the hospitals.
+The caring doctor who’s not blind, who sees the medical record, who knows the difference between a fall and something more violent, “Tell me what really happened.
 We can protect you.”
 So you ask, “Here, maybe, but when I get home, will you be there to protect us then?”
 And you see the answer in their eyes, and another part of you dies.
 There is no-one to help.

 Or the counsellors and support teams, picking up the pieces, the ones who, on behalf on their bosses, tell their ward that, “the measures weren’t in place, we are sorry, lessons will be learnt.”
-And decade after decade you see or read reports of similar ‘mistakes’ in the news, hear once more from the mouthpieces of governments, NHS trusts, authorities and councils of how “lessons will be learnt” – yet never are.
-Funny that you almost never hear of the officials responsible for these catalogues of ‘misfortune’ facing prison, or being sacked, or even reprimanded.
+And decade after decade, you see or read reports of similar ‘missed opportunities to intervene’ in the news.
+You hear once more from the mouthpieces of governments, NHS trusts, authorities and councils of how “lessons will be learnt” – yet never are.
+Funny that you rarely in ever hear of the officials responsible for these catalogues of ‘misfortune’ facing prison, or being sacked, or even reprimanded.
 As best they are quietly moved sideways, and so it continues, as it must when there is no accountability.

 No, even without physical, sexual abuse, without the hardship of poverty, there’s the mental abuse, subjected to rich and poor alike.
-Do you really think that the damage done to a millionaire’s child is much different to that of a kid on welfare, when, year on year, they are told, “You are useless, you are a failure, you are nothing like your sibling.”
+Do you really think that the damage done to a millionaire’s child is different from a kid on welfare?
+When, for instance, they are both continually told, “You are useless, you are a failure, you are nothing like your sibling.”
 No hand is raised, but that infant is messed up by the time they are an adult.
 Even the straight ‘A’ student, the popular one, pushed and pushed and pushed to excel, to only pass with top marks.
 Never to fail, until they do – at which point the whole house of cards crashes down.

 There is something called the “Adverse Children Experiences” or ACE score. (e.g. ACEs too high).
 It’s just ten questions about your childhood.
 Smacking is not on the list, as such.
-Even with two, it may cause issues in adulthood, with four, the increase is risk and problems is significant, with 6, 7 out of 10, you are highly likely to have a catalogue of physical and mental health problems.
+Even with a low score of two, it may cause issues in adulthood.
+With four, the increase in risk and problems is significant.
+With 6, 7 out of 10, you are highly likely to have a catalogue of physical and mental health problems.

-I do not agree with smacking, but making a law about smacking isn’t solving the problem, it’s nannying, it’s virtue signalling.
-It’s a smoke screen for all the true abuse that goes on under the radar, ever brushed under the carpet with the faux promise that ‘lessons will be learned’.
+I disagree with smacking, but making a law about smacking isn’t solving the problem, it’s nannying, it’s virtue signalling.
+It’s a smokescreen for all the genuine abuse that goes on under the radar.
+That is brushed under the carpet with the faux promise that ‘lessons will be learned’.